-- (35) It is essential for the customer to know whether he/she is dealing with an intermediary who is advising him on products from a broad range of insurance undertakings or on products provided by a specific number of insurance undertakings. - (36) Due to the increasing dependence of consumers on personal recommendations, it is appropriate to include a definition of advice.
+- Due to the increasing dependence of consumers on personal recommendations, it is appropriate to include a definition of advice.
 Before advice is provided, the insurance intermediary or undertaking should assess the customer's needs, demands and its financial situation.
-If the intermediary declares that it is giving advice on products from a broad range of insurance undertakings, it should carry out a fair and sufficiently wide-ranging analysis of the products available on the market.
+If the intermediary or the undertaking declares that it is giving advice on products from a broad range of undertakings, after having specifyied the customers' demands and needs, the insurance intermediary or undertaking it should provide the customer with a specific personalized recommendation explaining why such a particular product best meets customer's insurance needs, carry out a fair and sufficiently wide ranging analysis of the products available on the market.
 In addition, all insurance intermediaries and insurance undertakings should explain the reasons underpinning their advice. - (37) Prior to the conclusion of a contract, including in the case of non-advised sales, the customer should be given the relevant information about the insurance product to allow the customer to make an informed decision.
 The insurance intermediary should be able to explain to the customer the key features of the insurance products it sells. - (38) Uniform rules should be laid down in order to give the person selling the insurance product a certain choice with regard to the medium in which all information is provided to the customer allowing for use of electronic communications where it is appropriate having regard to the circumstances of the transaction.
 However, the customer should be given the option to receive it on paper.
-In the interest of consumer access to information, all precontractual information should always be provided free of charge. - (39) There is less of a need to require that such information be disclosed when the customer is seeking reinsurance or insurance cover for commercial and industrial risks, or is a professional customer (see Annex I of the Directive).
+In the interest of consumer access to information, all pre-contractual information should always be provided free of charge. - (39) There is less of a need to require that such information be disclosed when the customer is seeking reinsurance or insurance cover for commercial and industrial risks, or is a professional customer (see Annex I of the Directive).

-(40)This Directive should specify the minimum obligations which insurance undertakings and insurance intermediaries should have in providing information to customers.
-A Member State should be able to in this area maintain or adopt more stringent provisions which may be imposed on insurance intermediaries and insurance undertakings independently of the provisions of their home Member State where they are pursuing insurance mediation activities on its territory provided that any such more stringent provisions comply with Union law, including Directive 2000/31/EC of the European Parliament and of the Council of 8 June 2000 on certain legal aspects of information society services, in particular electronic commerce, in the Internal Market (Directive on electronic commerce).
+- (40)This Directive should specify the minimum obligations which insurance undertakings and insurance intermediaries should have in providing information to customers.
+A Member State should be able to in this area maintain or adopt more stringent provisions which may be imposed on insurance intermediaries and insurance undertakings independently of the provisions of their home Member State where they are pursuing insurance mediation distribution activities on its territory provided that any such more stringent provisions comply with Union law, including Directive 2000/31/EC of the European Parliament and of the Council of 8 June 2000 on certain legal aspects of information society services, in particular electronic commerce, in the Internal Market (Directive on electronic commerce).
 A Member State which proposes to apply and applies provisions regulating insurance intermediaries and the sale of insurance products in addition to those set out in this Directive should ensure that the administrative burden stemming from these provisions is proportionate for consumer protection.
-In the interest of consumer protection and in order to prevent mis-selling of insurance products, Member States should be permitted to apply exceptionally the more stringent requirements to such insurance intermediaries conducting insurance mediation on an ancillary basis if they consider it necessary and proportionate.
+In the interest of consumer protection and in order to prevent mis selling of insurance products, Member States should be permitted to apply exceptionally the more stringent requirements to such insurance intermediaries conducting insurance mediation on an ancillary basis if they consider it necessary and proportionate. - (41) Cross-selling practices are a common strategy for retail financial service providers throughout the Union.
+They can provide benefits to consumers but can also represent practices where the interest of consumers is not adequately considered.
+For instance, certain forms of cross-selling practices or products, namely tying practices where two or more financial services are sold together in a package and at least one of those services or products is not available separately, can distort competition and negatively affect consumers' mobility and their ability to make informed choices.